Efficient Tool Use with Chain-of-Abstraction Reasoning: Method

 Note that since the LLMs are trained to generate abstract chain of reasoning instead of regular chain-of-thought (CoT) reasoning with explicit values, this enables LLMs to focus on learning general and holistic reasoning strategies without needing to generate instance-specific knowledge for the model's parameters.
 Moreover, decoupling general reasoning and domain-specific knowledge enables LLM decoding to proceed and switch between different samples in parallel with API calling (via a pipeline), \ie{}, LLM can start generating the next abstract chain while the tool fills the current chain, which speeds up the overall inference process.

 \paragraph{Fine-tuning Data Construction}

 To construct chain-of-abstraction (CoA) data for fine-tuning LLMs, we collect question answering (QA) samples from existing open-source QA datasets \citep{cobbe2021training,miao2020diverse,yang2018hotpotqa}, and prompt LLaMa-70B \citep{touvron2023llama} to re-write the answer of each sampled question, as shown in Figure~\ref{method_rewrite}.
-Specifically, we prompt LLaMa-70B to label the spans in gold answers that correspond to knowledge operations (\eg{}, math derivations, statements based on Wikipedia references) and then to re-write the sentences with labeled spans as fillable CoA traces, where the operation results are replaced with abstract placeholders.\footnote{We provide our few-shot prompting examples for CoA data re-writing in Appendix~\ref{apdx:rewrite}.} For example, the two derivations in the example in Figure~\ref{method_rewrite} are re-written as ``[$20 + 35 = y1$]" and ``[$90 - y1 = y2$]", respectively.
+Specifically, we prompt LLaMa-70B to label the spans in gold answers that correspond to knowledge operations (\eg{}, math derivations, statements based on Wikipedia references) and then to re-write the sentences with labeled spans as fillable CoA traces, where the operation results are replaced with abstract placeholders.
+For example, the two derivations in the example in Figure~\ref{method_rewrite} are re-written as ``[$20 + 35 = y1$]" and ``[$90 - y1 = y2$]", respectively.

 Note that an intermediate knowledge operation result may appear multiple times in an answer, \eg{}, in Figure~\ref{method_rewrite}, the first equation's result $55$ is used in the second equation.
 We prompt LLaMa-70B to replace all occurrences of the same intermediate result with the same placeholder, thereby explicitly connecting the multiple reasoning steps.
 To ensure that the re-written data is accurate, we use domain-specialized tools to verify the correctness of each CoA reasoning trace.\footnote{Detailed implementations of reasoning chain verification are described in Sec.~\ref{ss:math} and \ref{ss:wikiqa}.} Specifically, we use the tools to execute the labeled operations in each CoA, and only keep questions whose CoA can be infilled with valid results by the tools.